ZakirG/generative-daw/README.md

 GenerativeDAW is an automated music composition tool.

 Built with Flask, Angular 8, and Python 3.
 Tested with Jasmine.
-This project is in pre-release.

 ## Overview